Arthur's Pass National Park: Devils Punchbowl waterfall

-The Devils Punchbowl waterfall is located close to the northern end of Arthurs Pass Village.
-This short walk to the waterfall can be completed in under two hours.
+The Devils Punchbowl waterfall is located close to the northern end of Arthur′s Pass Village.
+The short walk to the waterfall and back can be completed in under two hours.
 The start of the walk is at the footbridge that crosses the Bealey River.
 The walk takes in beech forest resplendent with birdlife.
-The track climbs a well maintained track to the base of the 131 metre waterfall. where there is a viewing platform.
+The track climbs a well maintained track to the base of the 131 metre waterfall, where there is a viewing platform.

 Mount Rolleston

 Mount Rolleston is one of the highest peaks in the National Park. it is 2271 meters tall.
 It is a popular mountain to climb and there are multiple ways to climb it The Rolleston Glacier has melted significantly and the degree of the melt in 2011 would be a 1-in-100-year event under natural conditions, but due to climate change this has become a 1-in-8-year event.

-Bealey Spur Track
+Bealey Spur track

 This is a popular day trip within Arthur's Pass National Park.
 It is an easy 2.5 hour walk up to the Bealey Spur Hut.
 The views over the Wamaikariri Basin and surrounding mountains on a fine day are worth the climb.